Tips on exercise during and after pregnancy.

 The thinned out tissue and stretched out abdominal muscles can regain tension again with specific progressive core/pelvic floor to full body and impact exercises.
 Wearing a FITsplint postpartum for 4-6 weeks is recommended if DR is larger than 2 fingerwidths (see splinting research) The good news is Diastasis Recti does not need to "close" all the way to regain function & strength.
 Knowing the exact width (while helpful) is not the most important measurement.
 Instead focus on regaining core & pelvic floor strength, stiffness and coordination.
 This will all help the core tolerate and generate Intra Abdominal Pressure again and return to run, jump and lift heavy successfully again.

-If women are dealing with any pelvic pain or symptoms, they should see a pelvic floor therapist.
+If women are dealing with any pelvic pain or symptoms, have difficulty contracting or relaxing their pelvic floor -they should see a pelvic floor physical therapist.

 Cert.
 Medical Exercise Specialist